Santrixos/PANEL-L3HO/replit.md

 # System Architecture

 ## Frontend Architecture
-The application uses a server-side rendered architecture with Flask templates, Bootstrap 5 for responsiveness, and Font Awesome for icons.
-Custom CSS provides a futuristic dark theme with neon accents and animations.
-JavaScript handles interactions and UI enhancements.
+The application uses a modern server-side rendered architecture with Flask templates and TailwindCSS for professional, responsive design.
+Features include interactive charts via Chart.js, dynamic tables, and a clean sidebar navigation.
+The UI is optimized for both desktop and mobile with dark/light theme support and smooth animations.

 ### Module System
 The system is modular, supporting: